mit-cml/yrtoolkit/yr/tutorials/Fake_Voices.md

 <p style="padding-bottom: 7px"></p>

-Some code is already in the blocks editor to get you started.
-First, look over each code block so you understand what it does.
+Some code is already in the <strong>Blocks</strong> editor to get you started.
+First, look over the code to understand what it does.

 ![An image of the starter code already in the app.](../images/Fake_Voices/blocks_view_no_highlight.jpg){:.enlargeImage}

 <p style="padding-bottom: 7px"></p>

-The first block shows what happens when you click the “Say Something!” button in the app.
+The main blocks are called "event handlers" because they fire when something important happens in the app.
+The first event handler shows what happens when you click the “Say Something!” button in the app.
 The button starts the purple block inside — <span class="procedures">call SpeechRecognizer1.GetText</span>.
-This code turns spoken words into text.
+This code turns spoken words into text:

 ![An image of the event handler for the "Say Something" button.](../images/Fake_Voices/something_button_handler.jpg){:.enlargeImage}

 The button <i>calls</i> the SpeechRecognizer code in purple.
 To <i>call</i> something means to start some useful code that has a special purpose.
 It’s like calling your sister from across town to come fix your bike tire.
 (Because she’s really good with bikes!)

-The second event block — <span class="control">when SpeechRecognizer1.AfterGettingText</span> — waits for SpeechRecognizer to be done listening and “calls” more useful code.
+<p style="padding-bottom: 7px"></p>

+The second event handler calls <span class="setters">set SpeechTextBox.Text</span> to make the app put all the text into the text box in your app:

 ![An image of the SpeechRecognizer event handler.](../images/Fake_Voices/speechRecognizer_handler.jpg){:.enlargeImage}

-In this case, it puts what you say into a text block called <span class="variables">get result</span>.
-The <span class="variables">get result</span> connects to the <span class="setters">set SpeechTextBox.Text</span> block to make the app dump all the text into the big yellow text block on the screen.
-(You can always find result by hovering over the word “result” in orange on the block.)
+ In this case, SpeechRecogizer stores what you say in <span class="variables">get result</span> so that you can put it into the text box.
+(In the future, you can always find <span class="variables">get result</span> by hovering over the word “result” in orange on this block.)

 <p style="padding-bottom: 7px"></p>

 ## Test the Speech Recognition
 The SpeechRecognizer code turns what you say into written text.
-(The new buttons and sliders you made near the bottom will not work until you add more code later.)
+(The new button and sliders you made near the bottom will not work until you add more code later.)

-Connect your app to your phone using App Inventor Companion.
+Connect the app to your phone using App Inventor Companion.

 ![An image showing how to connect to the Companion app.](../images/Fake_Voices/how_to_use_companion.jpg){:.enlargeImage}